dchung1940/Prospectus/README.md

 https://app.swaggerhub.com/apis/Braeden0/Prospectus/1.0.0#/

 ## Additional:
 This repository is a copy of a repo of Srivardhan Sajja.
 Exact repo link is https://github.com/srivardhansajja/prospectus.
-Srivardhan has given me access to the repo but forgot to put me as a contributor.
+Srivardhan has given me access to the repo but has forgotten to put me as a contributor.